 What is Supply Path Optimization (SPO) in Programmatic

 SPO is two-fold.
-On the one hand, it lets advertisers find the most efficient connections and buy ad impression at the most reasonable prices.
+On the one hand, it lets advertisers find the most efficient connections and buy ad impressions at the most reasonable prices.
 On the other, it helps publishers increase their ad revenue in the long term.

 Let’s dig in deeper to find out how!

-What Is Supply Chain Optimization (SPO)?
+What Is Supply Path Optimization (SPO)?

 SPO is usually performed by demand-side platforms (DSPs) to help buyers find the shortest and most efficient supply path in a programmatic auction.
 In practice, it’s about eliminating the number of intermediaries (SSPs/ ad exchanges) that buyers work with.